dgtejn/rsschool-cv/cv.md

 ## About me
-I am a philologisе and now I am studying Front-end development.
+I am a philologist and now I am studying Front-end development.
 I am friendly, open-minded and hard-working person.

 ## Skill and Profiency:
 - HTML5, CSS